megacamelus/camel-upstream-info/camel-documentation/camel-zookeeper.md

       <to uri="zookeeper://localhost:39913/somepath/somenode" />
     </route>

-ZooKeeper nodes can have different types; they can be *Ephemeral* or *Persistent* and *Sequenced* or *Unsequenced*.
+ZooKeeper’s nodes can have different types; they can be *Ephemeral* or *Persistent* and *Sequenced* or *Unsequenced*.
 For further information of each type, you can check [here](http://zookeeper.apache.org/doc/trunk/zookeeperProgrammers.html#Ephemeral+Nodes).